iotodev/NLP-resources/README.md

 ## Natural Language Processing
 Here are some of the links that helped me; I hope they're useful.
 I'll add to these if I find anything else!

+These are just the libraries that worked for me, there might be better solutions.

 [D-Lab CTAWG at Berkley](https://github.com/dlabctawg) are the people Dr Spat mentioned that are doing something similar to your project.
 We just found them the other day.

 ### IBM Watson